U.S. court hearing set in Strauss-Kahn civil lawsuit

-NEW YORK (Reuters) - Lawyers for former International Monetary Fund head Dominique Strauss-Kahn and the hotel maid who accused him of sexual assault were ordered on Tuesday to appear in New York state court next week to brief a judge on the status of settlement talks in the maid’s civil case against him.
+NEW YORK (Reuters) - Former International Monetary Fund head Dominique Strauss-Kahn and the hotel maid who accused him of sexual assault will appear in New York state court next week to brief a judge on the status of settlement talks in the maid’s civil case against him.

 The setting of the court date comes just days after a source familiar with the matter said the two sides had reached a preliminary agreement to settle the case.